xcp-ng/xcp-ng-org/docs/storage.md

 ### ZFS

-ZFS is also local, but you'll need to create your ZFS pool and volumes yourself, eg on partition `sda4`:
+ZFS is also local, but you'll need to create your ZFS pool and volumes yourself, e.g. on partition `sda4`:

 ```
 zpool create -o ashift=12 -m /mnt/zfs tank /dev/sda4